caguoji/DE_Projects/README.md

-concatenate data to one file with the python script save output file in the python script print out SUCCESS with shell command. create a repository in github, and upload your file to the repo with git.
+concatenate data to one file with the python script save output file in the python script print out SUCCESS with shell command.
 The Shell script will call the Python Script to finish the Python work.

 5. Specification Detail